pnstickne/phaser-dev-playground/README.md

   - New examples can be added by creating new files/directories
 - *Reduced UI decorations*
   - No social or sharing support
-- *No iframe* is used to hold game content
+- *No iframe* is used to hold/host Game content
 - Phaser is *loaded as a synchronous script*, without XHR
   - Loads *full (non-minified) Phaser builds*
 - *Save/persist example modifications* using browser localStorage
+- The *only* server dependency is Node.js - no PHP or other server required

-A local Node.js-Express server is used to host resources to avoid all sorts of ugly CORS issues; the server also takes care of supplying resources in a unified manner, caching external data, and exposing Playground-specific API calls.
+A local Node.js-Express server is used to host resources as it is not feasible to run Phaser off of a 'file:' URL due to CORS issues and security restrictions; the Express server also takes care of supplying resources in a unified manner, caching external data, and exposing Playground-specific API calls.

 ## Getting Started